alon1995/alon1995/README.md

 This project was a great learning experience, and I gained valuable skills from it.
 Now, I'm eager to find a job in the field and apply my expertise effectively.

-In the terminal you can run: python manage.py runserver to try out the website.
+In the terminal you can run: "python manage.py runserver" to try out the website.

 For site management, you can log in with the following credentials: